zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide3.md

 + copy_data: Loads the specified source file to a table.
 The table must already exist in Autonomous DW Cloud.
     + You will use this procedure to load tables in your admin schema with data from data files staged in the Oracle Cloud Infrastructure Object Storage cloud service.

-For more information about loading data, see the documentation <a href="https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-data-warehouse-cloud&id=CSWHU-GUID-07900054-CB65-490A-AF3C-39EF45505802">Loading Data from Files in the Cloud</a>.
+For more information about loading data, see the documentation <a href="https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-data-warehouse-cloud&id=CSWHU-GUID-07900054-CB65-490A-AF3C-39EF45505802" target="_blank">Loading Data from Files in the Cloud</a>.

-To **log issues**, click [here](https://github.com/millerhoo/journey4-adwc/issues/new) to go to the github oracle repository issue submission form.
+To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="_blank"> here </a> to go to the github oracle repository issue submission form.

 ## Objectives